powermikee/express-flare/README.md

 ## Edge caching

-One of the most awesome things about workers is the use of the caching API.
+One of the most awesome things about workers is the use of the cache API.

 https://developers.cloudflare.com/workers/runtime-apis/cache/

 Express-flare handles caching for you, so you don't have to.

-All caching is defined in seconds.
+**Note: All cache times are defined in seconds.**

 There are 2 ways to set the cache.